victorkiambi/hospital-appointment-and-queue-management-system-fe/README.md

 You can access the live application here: [https://frontend-wandering-dust-3957.fly.dev/](https://frontend-wandering-dust-3957.fly.dev/)

+> **Note**: If the application doesn't load immediately, please refresh the page.
+This is a known issue with the Fly.io deployment platform.

 - **Login/Register**: `/login`, `/register`
 - **Admin Dashboard**: `/admin/dashboard`
 - **Doctor Dashboard**: `/doctor/dashboard`